kasteway/Hepatitis-B-Mortality/README.md

 The goal of this project is to build a classification machine learning model to predict Hepatitis B mortality.

-For this project, a pipeline was built to collect the data and store it in an SQL database then performing machine learning to predict if the patient will die or survive based on the patients's blood work results.
-A pipeline was built to allow for a user to create an account and store user information in a Sqlite3 database.
+For this project, a pipeline was built to collect the data and store it in an SQL database to perform machine learning to predict if the patient will die or survive based on the patients's blood work results casued by Hepatitis B. A pipeline was built to allow for a user to create an account and store user information in a Sqlite3 database.
 Once the user is able to create and login, they are able to input the test results allowing them to see patient's survival rate.